JDoYo/saveyourself/<SaveYourself>_Project Management.md

 * Melva Matthews
 * Jody Toms

-Our group followed the Egoless approach with each member held equally responsible.
+Our group followed the Egoless approach, with each member held equally responsible.
 Each group member's contributions are as follows:

 **Tyler Baronet:**